-In laymen terms, RD is a fossil-free alternative to regular fossil-based diesel fuels.
+In lay terms, RD is a fossil-free alternative to regular fossil-based diesel fuels.
 RD is derived from agricultural waste products like vegetable oils and animal fats making it a fully renewable and sustainable energy.
 Though it can be considered a biodiesel, the process of hydrotreating (RD) over transesterification (biodiesel) gives RD some significant advantages over both regular diesel and biodiesel.

-- It’s cleaner.
+It’s cleaner.
 Because RD is produced from lower carbon materials like waste agricultural oils and fats and because it is created through the process of hydrotreating, it burns much cleaner than conventional diesel.
 In fact, RD can yield up to 80% lower lifecycle emissions over fossil-based diesels.
 RD’s carbon intensity is also 50-80% lower than conventional diesel.

-- It’s renewable.
+It’s renewable.
 RD is derived from 100% renewable and sustainable resources, which helps to eliminate our dependence on diminishing fossil fuel supplies and our dependence on foreign oil.

-- It’s durable.
+It’s durable.
 During the processing (transesterification) of biodiesel, oxygen is introduced into the fuel, which can introduce cultures that may gum up fuel lines and filters.
 The excess oxygen in Biodiesel also causes it to perform poorly in cold environments.
 With the hydrotreating process, there is zero oxygen introduced into renewable diesel, making it a much more effective replacement fuel for cold environments.

-- It’s expensive.
+It’s expensive.
 Currently, renewable diesel costs more to produce than conventional diesel, which may ultimately translate to the pump.
 However, states that are aggressively seeking to lower greenhouse gas emissions are providing cost offsetting legislation to offset the higher production cost.
 This allows fleet managers to purchase RD for sometimes less than the price of conventional diesel.

 The Bottom Line

-After weighing the pros and cons, renewable diesel appears to be a viable alternative to conventional diesel.
+Renewable diesel appears to be a viable alternative to conventional diesel.
 The reduction of greenhouse gases and carbon intensity along with the elimination of dependence on fossil fuels makes it an appealing alternative.
 Currently, the higher cost to produce RD translates to a higher cost at the pump, which may be prohibitive for some fleets.
 But as more and more municipalities look for cleaner and more sustainable alternatives to fossil fuels, subsidies and associated legislation could lower the price at the pump, making RD a clear frontrunner for sustainable fueling.